Toilet replacement frequency

 How do I know if my toilet needs to be replaced?

-Signs your toilet may need replacement include cracks, leaks, poor flushing performance, and frequent repairs.
+Signs your toilet may need replacement include cracks in the porcelain, constantly running water, frequent clogs, and poor flushing performance.

-While some homeowners may be able to replace a toilet themselves, it's often best to hire a professional plumber to ensure the job is done properly and safely.
+While some homeowners may be able to replace a toilet themselves, it's generally recommended to hire a professional plumber for this task.
+Improper installation can lead to leaks, water damage, and other problems.

 Connect with certified professionals in your area